Flint River: Natural history

 The river has been prone to floods throughout its history.
 In 1994, during flooding from Tropical Storm Alberto, the river crested at 43 ft in Albany, resulting in the emergency evacuation of over 23,000 residents.
 It caused one of the worst natural disasters in the state's history.
 Interstate 75 was closed in Macon, and Albany State University was also seriously flooded, as the river became a few miles or several kilometers wide in some places.
 The water lifted caskets from cemeteries and left them, along with drowned cattle and other livestock, stuck in trees and other places.

 Montezuma, Georgia was completely inundated after the Flint River topped the 29-foot levee protecting the town from floodwater.
 The official depth of the river at the height of the flood was estimated at 34 feet.
 The nearby gauge was underwater, making it impossible to get an accurate reading.
 Cleanup and restoration of Albany took months to complete.
 In 1998 another serious flood occurred in Albany, but it was not as damaging as the one of 1994.
 Bainbridge also flooded in 1998.
 Other significant floods occurred in 1841 and 1925.

 In January 2002, a winter storm blew through Atlanta the day after New Year's Day.
 The airport's drainage system overflowed, resulting in deicing fluid leaking into the river.
 Although the antifreeze entered the drinking water of some residents, no one became seriously ill.
 The airport changed its drainage system to prevent the problem in the future.
 No problems were reported after an unusually heavy 4 in of rain officially fell at the airport at the beginning of March 2009.

 In May 2009, the National Fish Habitat Action Plan named the Lower Flint River one of its "10 Waters to Watch" for 2009 for its habitat restoration work.
 In October 2009, American Rivers placed the Flint on its list of America's Most Endangered Rivers, mainly due to new plans to put a dam on it.

 The Flint is one of four rivers in the southeast with significant remaining populations of Hymenocallis coronaria, the Shoals spider-lily.
 Four separate stands of the plant have been studied and documented in the river, ranging from Yellow Jacket Shoals to Hightower Shoals.

 In popular culture

 In Gone With the Wind, author Margaret Mitchell describes the Flint River as bordering the fictional plantation Tara.

-American country music singer Luke Bryan, a native of Georgia, references the river in his songs "That's My Kind of Night"; "Huntin', Fishin' & Lovin' Every Day"; and "We Rode in Trucks".
+American country music singer Luke Bryan, a native of Georgia, references the river in his songs "That's My Kind of Night"; "Huntin', Fishin' & Lovin' Every Day"; ”Kick the Dust Up”, which mentions the Georgia State Route 32 Bridge over the river; and "We Rode in Trucks".